 The church soon began meeting in West Springfield High School but continuing strong growth led to the acquisition of a five acre property and a small building on Braddock Road in 1973.
 The move was made possible by a loan of $50,000 provided by Mr. and Mrs. Farmer, the parents of Bud Calvert’s wife, Mary.
 A second building on the site was dedicated in 1979.
 Then a tract of 33 acres was donated to the still growing church by a member who was also a land developer.
 Located on a prime site fronting on the (then) soon to be constructed Fairfax County Parkway, this miraculous gift led to a final move in December 2000.

 Another aspect of involvement with world evangelism is FBT’s sponsorship of the International Conference on World Evangelism (ICWE).
 The conference grew out of Dr. Bud Calvert’s desire to educate young pastors and remind seasoned pastors about the need to maintain primacy of world evangelism in the life of every church.
 Two regional conventions were held early on in an effort to bring fundamental pastors and missionary-evangelists together for a time of learning and encouragement.
-Two further conferences were held at FBT in 2010 and 2011 but a conference scheduled for October 2012 was cancelled because of Hurricane Sandy.
-A conference is planned for November 3-5, 2013, at Fairfax Baptist Temple.
-In the meantime, Dr. Calvert is conducting smaller meetings that are hosted by local pastors, as well as speaking in Bible colleges and seminaries.
+Two further conferences were held at FBT in 2010, 2011, and 2013.
+Dr. Calvert continues with smaller meetings that are hosted by local pastors, as well as speaking in Bible colleges and seminaries.